monodot/knowledge-base/_articles/intellij-idea.md

 To view log files, go to _Help - Show Log in Files_ (or Finder, depending on platform)

 - e.g. on Linux, my log files are in `~/.cache/JetBrains/IdeaIC...`

-## Nice keyboard shortcuts

-- **Select In:** Alt+Shift+1\.
-To quickly select the current element in any view (Project view, Maven view, etc.)
-- **Quick Documentation:** Ctrl+Q. To view documentation for whatever object (class, type, etc.) currently at the caret.
-- **Quick Switch View Scheme:** Ctrl+`.
-Show popup to change theme, zoom, and more.
-See https://www.jetbrains.com/help/idea/ide-viewing-modes.html

 ## IntelliJ project files